Ab-Shakoor/Active-Directory-Lab/README.md

 <h2>Description</h2>
-This is a home lab project where I set up an Active Directory domain using VirtualBox, Windows Server 2019, and a Windows 10 client.
-I used this lab to explore DNS, DHCP, NAT, PowerShell scripting, and domain management basics.
+This project demonstrates a functional Windows Server 2019 Active Directory lab built using VirtualBox.
+It simulates a basic enterprise network with a domain controller, DHCP, NAT, and a domain-joined Windows 10 client.
+A PowerShell script was used to create 1000 users for testing administrative tasks.

 <b> </b>